 What about relocation support for remote work policy?

 Policy for employee-requested relocation (or any relocation for that matter) does not have a lot in common with policy for remote workers in terms of the relocation provisions included.
 The most common issues to address in employee-requested relocation policy are taxes (advisory and tax return preparation), immigration, final move trip, household goods shipment (limited) and perhaps a miscellaneous allowance.
 For remote workers, policy will depend on the company’s parameters in terms of what “remote work” includes.
 A standard remote work policy may address equipment and furnishings, location, telecommunication parameters and costs, and working hours.

 Further, it is not uncommon for companies to state that they will NOT provide assistance with these remote work elements.
 Rather, they are terms the employee must meet in order for their request to be considered.
 This is very different from any type of relocation policy, where assistance is provided.

 Let’s keep talking about this!

-At Crown we know that for many companies this is just the beginning of formalizing new ways of working.
+At Crown World Mobility we know that for many companies this is just the beginning of formalizing new ways of working.
 Above all, finding safe, reasonable and realistic ways to support business and employee needs driven by the pandemic’s jolt on expectations for the workplace.
 In short, let’s continue to look at how industries and companies respond in ways that meet their corporate cultures and employee needs.
-Global Mobility will be leading many of these discussions, and we can continue to tap into our knowledge and experiences to contribute to the solutions.
+Our global mobility solutions will be leading many of these discussions, and we can continue to tap into our knowledge and experiences to contribute to the solutions.

 This article was authored by Lisa Johnson, Global Practice Leader, Consulting Services, to support you and the Global Mobility industry in considering new and improved ways to meet business needs, manage costs and enhance the employee experience.
 If you have any questions about this article, please contact Lisa at firstname.lastname@example.org or contact us here for more information on our services.